 Our innovative school has been featured in newspaper articles, television segments and received national attention from both national and international visitors.
 In September 1997, President Clinton toured CLC applauding the academic accomplishments and community involvement.
 We have grown from a small start-up California Charter School, to being one of the academically strongest schools in the state of California.
 The hard work and dedication of the educators, learners, parents and community have created a dynamic school of which the San Carlos community is proud.

-In 2008, the entire CLC community is excited to be celebrating its fifteenth year.
+In 2013, the entire CLC community is excited to be celebrating its 20th year.
 As one of the oldest charter schools in the country, CLC continues to be one of the leaders not only within both the state and national charter school communities, but also as a leader for progressive elementary education for children and adolescents.